 Dollars & Sense of Leasing or Buying a Car

 The monthly cost of leasing a vehicle is often lower than auto loan payments.
 But to parse it further, consider the costs of buying a new vs. used car.
+(Buying a high-mileage car has its own pros and cons.)

 In one detailed comparison of leasing a car, buying a new car, and buying a used car, over the course of six years the total costs for a used car were the lowest (the comparison did not include any repairs).
 Leasing was the next lowest.
 Buying a new car had the highest total costs.